abasirat/principal_word_vectors/README.md

 Note that the delimiter between the columns should be TAB.

-cwvec has the foloowing options:
+cwvec has the following options:

 ```
 $ ./build/cwvec --help